Standard Terms & Conditions of Admission Ticket Purchase

 - Skateboards, roller blades, scooters and 'heelys' must not be taken into cinema screens.
 The use of such accessories within a cinema poses a serious health and safety risk to both the users and to other customers.
 In some cases these can be left with cinema staff, but we would urge you to leave these at home where possible.

 - As a courtesy to your fellow audience members, and to prevent film theft, we ask that customers do not enter any cinema auditorium using any 'wearable technology' capable of recording images.
 Any customer found wearing such technology will be asked to remove it and may be asked to leave the cinema.

-- Wells Film Centre reserve the right to use CCTV recording equipment in public areas of cinemas, for the protection of our customers, our staff and our business.
+- Wells Film Centre use CCTV recording equipment in public areas of cinemas, for the protection of our customers, our staff and our business.
 We will comply with all local authority and police requests should they wish to obtain CCTV footage from any of our systems.